ABBREVIATED INTRODUCTORY

 The Biotech Launch Pad Fellows are disrupting the traditionally slow and circuitous pathway from academic research to commercialization.
 Rather than navigating the difficulties in publishing and funding as individual scientists, they are participating in a large-scale initiative, Rice’s Biotech Launch Pad — an initiative designed to efficiently advance the university’s health and medical technology discoveries into clinical studies and commercialization.

 Omid is mentoring the first cohort of the Biotech Launch Pad Fellows, sharing his comprehensive vision to bridge the gap between laboratory research and its practical application in clinical settings.
-Veiseh’s strategy begins with clinicians — talking to them and identifying needs.
-“From there you are designing the clinical trial,” Veiseh explained.
+Omid’s strategy begins with clinicians — talking to them and identifying needs.
+“From there you are designing the clinical trial,” Omid said.
 “You’re designing manufacturing.
-Your designing regulatory strategy, a patent, an investigational product strategy.
+You're designing regulatory strategy, a patent, an investigational product strategy.
 We can do this in five-year cycles.
 Normally it could take up to 12.
 This is going to increase impact and attract top-tier talent to Rice.”

 Martha Fowler